MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows users to import search engine settings from another browser into Google Chrome.
+  Allows users to import search engine settings from another browser into Microsoft Edge.

 If you enable, this policy, the option to import search engine settings is automatically selected.